 For the preceding claim to hold true, the collaboration that the category of coauthorship is seen to preserve must of course be seen as valuable, and worthy of encouragement within the creative endeavor.
 It must, in other words, make for better quality works, or indeed a distinct set of works that would not be produced but for such collaboration.
 Yet, this is hardly a major assumption.
 The copyright statute itself goes to some length to treat works characterized by such collaboration as fundamentally different, and afford them protection as an altogether independent category.
-The Act's definition of coauthorship demands that the contributions of each party be merged into an "interdependent" or "inseparable" "unitary whole".
-221 Indeed, the legislative history of the Copyright Act indicates that Congress went to some effort to distinguish a joint work from a mere "collective work," with the latter characterized by situations where two or more works of authorship are merely compiled together without any sacrifice of their independent character.
-222 A joint work thus requires contributions that in a sense speak to each other.
-Yet it isn't sufficient that the contributions are merely integrated in the end.
-The Act also distinguishes joint works from mere derivative works, which build on pre-existing works and often times transform or adapt them.
-223 In a derivative work, the derivative contribution (i.e., the transformation or adaptation) certainly merges with the original work, and yet derivative
+The Act's definition of coauthorship demands that the contributions of each party be merged into an "interdependent" or "inseparable" "unitary whole".221 Indeed, the legislative history of the Copyright Act indicates that Congress went to some effort to distinguish a joint work from a mere "collective work," with the latter characterized by situations where two or more works of authorship are merely compiled together without any sacrifice of their independent character.222 A joint work thus requires contributions that in a sense speak to each other.
+Yet it is not sufficient that the contributions are merely integrated in the end.
+The Act also distinguishes joint works from mere derivative works, which build on pre-existing works and often times transform or adapt them.223 In a derivative work, the derivative contribution (that is, the transformation or adaptation) certainly merges with the original work, and yet derivative works are not the same as joint works under the law.
+When an author produces a novel and years later it is converted into a movie, the novelistauthor and the movie producer are not treated as coauthors, despite the fact that their contributions are now inseparable and/or interdependent in the final work (the movie).
+What distinguishes the derivative work from a joint work in these situations is the existence of a temporal lag between the contributions and the fact that each contribution was not initially created consciously with the design of being integrated into a whole, but instead as a contribution that could stand alone.224 Thus, a joint work requires both integration of the contributions and that this come about through the conscious design of the contributors-which in short, necessitates actual collaboration between the parties.
+Consequently, the copyright system does recognize there to be significant value in the collaborative exercise needed to produce a true work of joint authorship, evidenced in its creation of an analytically separate category for such works.